Family photo season is upon us again! I thought that I would get ahead of the game this year and answer your questions ahead of time!

 - Neon anything is always a no no, it doesn't photograph well and is hard to match.

 - Clothing that doesn't fit well.
-Clothing that is too tight is not flattering and clothing that is too loose and baggy isn't flattering either.
+Clothing that is too tight is not flattering and clothing that is too loose and baggy isn't flattering either this applies to adults as well as children.
+I know that typically clothing bought for children is on the larger size so there is room to grow, but this is one time where you really do just want clothing that fits well.

 - Clothes that are worn out, faded, dirty or have holes.

-- Just say no to character t- shirts for the kids or t shirts with writing on them, these are distracting and take away from your beautiful faces
+- Character t- shirts for the kids or t shirts with writing on them, these are distracting and take away from your beautiful faces

 - Burnt skin - please make sure to wear sunscreen in the days coming up to your photography session, no one wants to look like a lobster in their photos.